Rural Food Court Sprouts at Village Square

 When Pizza Soul moved downtown after 10 years in Sugarbush Village it really rounded out the offerings of the evolving “Rural Food Court”.
 Jason Lerner and his team serve up classic, New York-style pizza, stromboli and calzones that remind NYC area transplants of their former home.

 Mehuron’s Supermarket, the Village Square’s long-time anchor has gotten into the food trend in their own way with the recent revamping of their deli.
-Chef Patrick and his crew create an amazing hot bar, sandwiches and grab-and-go options that are a perfect addition to the Village Square’s food court.
+Chef Patrick and his crew create an amazing hot bar, sandwiches and grab-and-go options that have proven to be a perfect addition to the Village Square’s food court.

-“It’s probably the tastiest parking lot in Vermont,” says Stoke Ramen chef-owner Colby Miller.
-So when it’s time to eat everyone can get what they want; tasty tacos, pizza, ramen, fried chicken, burgers, creative sandwiches, a healthy salad or an ever-changing variety of daily specials and, of course, a famous Vermont creemee for dessert!
+“It’s probably the tastiest parking lot in Vermont,” says local resident, Joey Tynan.
+So when it’s time to eat everyone can get what they want; tasty tacos, pizza, fried chicken, burgers, creative sandwiches, a healthy salad or an ever-changing variety of daily specials and, of course, a famous Vermont creemee for dessert!
 Come on down to the place where it is hip to be square, Village Square that is!